 Model for development of laboratory and classroom instructional materials

-Project staff employ the Dick and Carey instructional materials development model (Dick, W. & Cary, L. 1990) to develop activities.
+Project staff employ the Dick and Carey instructional materials development model (Dick, W. & Cary, L. 8th Ed.
+2015) to develop activities.
 The development of each activity begins with the identification of an instructional goal or goals.
 Performance objectives are constructed for each goal that includes student entry behaviors and skills required for successful completion.
-Criterion referenced assessment items are developed for each objective and project staff review and select the most appropriate instructional strategies to accomplish the objective.
+Criterion-referenced assessment items are developed for each objective and project staff review and select the most appropriate instructional strategies to accomplish the objective.
 A materials development cycle is followed by field tests of selected activities.
-Successive cycles of evaluation initiate revisions and leads to final development of the materials.
+Successive cycles of evaluation initiate revisions and lead to the final development of the materials.

 An enhanced Dick and Carey protocol shape the laboratory protocols.
 The Baliga Group includes two additional steps prior to a field test.
 The first step is use of a scientist’s protocol by high school teachers.
 Teachers subsequently revise the protocol by incorporating their knowledge of the high school laboratory environment and their deep knowledge about students.
 The revised protocol undergoes cycles of testing and refinement until it reaches draft status.
 Draft status occurs when teachers are satisfied with its efficacy in the classroom.
 In the second step high school students complete the revised protocol while being observed by the teachers.
 Feedback from teachers and students are incorporated into the final protocol.
 The draft protocol is now ready for field-testing in selected classrooms.